 Surrender your animal to a Sanctuary

-Sanctuaries generally deal with a specific species of animals or a certain type of animals, such as only domestic cats, only domestic dogs, only dogs of certain breeds, only farm animals, etc. Some sanctuaries may include an adoption program where they try to place adoptable animals into new homes, while other sanctuaries may only provide space for animals who cannot be adopted to the general public who need a safe place to remain for the rest of their lives.
+Sanctuaries generally deal with a specific species of animals or a certain type of animals, such as only domestic cats, only domestic dogs, only dogs of certain breeds, only farm animals, etc. Some sanctuaries may include an adoption program where they try to place adoptable animals into new homes, while other sanctuaries may only provide space for animals who cannot be adapted to the general public who need a safe place to remain for the rest of their lives.
 Generally, a sanctuary should only be an option for animals who for medical or behavioral reasons cannot be placed back up for adoption by their owner, through a rescue or through a shelter.
 Since Sanctuaries are committing to taking on the lifetime care for many animals, including many animals with great medical needs, it is important to allow them to focus their resources on the most urgent cases and to evaluate what would be best for your unique pet.

 It is important to know when you are sending your animal to a sanctuary that it is far more like sending an elderly person to a group home than a country club.
 Sanctuaries generally have a large number of animals who all have a variety of needs, and they work to keep the animals comfortable until they pass away or need to be euthanized for humane reasons.
 This means it is no replacement for a normal home if your pet can have a normal home.
 Sanctuary animals will not receive the day to day attention that a pet in a normal home should receive, as they will be competing with dozens or hundreds of other animals for attention.
-Most sanctuaries work hard to provide mental and emotional stimulation for their animals, but even with a dedicated staff not every animal will get individual attention every day.
+Most sanctuaries work hard to provide mental and emotional stimulation for their animals, but even with a dedicated staff, not every animal will get individual attention every day.

-Not every sanctuary is a safe place to surrender your animal to.
+Not every sanctuary is a safe place to surrender your animal.
 There are numerous cases where people who work in animal sanctuaries taking on too animals for them to be properly cared for, or there are people who are actually hoarders that advertise themselves as sanctuaries.
-Generally, but not always, a sanctuary group who is established as a non-profit will be a safer organization to work with than one or more individuals who are not united in a formal organization.
+Generally, but not always, a sanctuary group who is established as a non-profit will be a safer organization to work with that one or more individuals who are not united in a formal organization.
 This does not mean that every individual who does sanctuary work but is not associated with a non-profit is dangerous to give your animal to.
 Take the time and check their reputation online, and ask other rescue groups or shelters if they have worked with them before.
-Generally, the safest sanctuary to work with will be a sanctuary that is run by more than one person who work there on a daily basis.
+Generally, the safest sanctuary to work with will be a sanctuary that is run by more than one person who works there on a daily basis.
 Many small, privately run sanctuaries that rely on an individual have run well through the years until the person who runs them has a medical problem or family emergency and they are at a higher risk for conditions declining for the animals in such an event.
 Most sanctuaries will have a central location where all of the animals are housed, and many allow visits by the public.
 Take the time to visit the sanctuary, and if at all possible, offer to volunteer for a day to see what life at the sanctuary is like for each individual animal.
 You will have a much better feel for the life your pet will have at the facility by seeing the work and challenges faced by the sanctuary workers on a daily basis.

 If you surrender your animal your animal to a sanctuary, consider making monthly donations to help support their care.
-Sanctuaries are the groups in the animal welfare world who tend to take on the largest monetary burden in order to care for the large number of animals who will live out their lives and need specialized medical attention, and you will be passing the rest of your pet's lifetime of expenses on to their care.
-Many sanctuaries have programs where you can sign up for reoccurring monthly donations to help support the care of certain animals or the sanctuary as a whole.
+Sanctuaries are the groups in the animal welfare world who tend to take on the largest monetary burden in order to care for a large number of animals who will live out their lives and need specialized medical attention, and you will be passing the rest of your pet’s lifetime of expenses on to their care.
+Many sanctuaries have programs where you can sign up for reoccurring monthly donations to help support the care of individual animals or the sanctuary as a whole.